Wlad-Fox/test-task-azure/README.md

 Here is the result of completing the test task from one company.
 It is not so primitive as usual test tasks so I decided to upload it here so that you could instantly check my skills.

+There is no complex code in terms of algorithms.

+Before completing this task I had no experience with Azure.

 ## Task

 Using Azure SDK for C++ (https://github.com/Azure/azure-storage-cpp) please create application which allows to communicate with Azure Blob Storage.